 Moderator - Jeremy McKown, J.D.

-Jeremy is the Vice-President of Law for Janssen Research and Development, LLC., a subsidiary of Johnson & Johnson (J&J), where he leads a multi-disciplinary team in drafting, negotiating and executing contracts to accelerate Janssen’s pharmaceutical pipeline from the lab to patents.
+Jeremy is the Vice-President of Law for Janssen Research and Development, LLC., a subsidiary of Johnson & Johnson (J&J), where he leads a multi-disciplinary team in drafting, negotiating and executing contracts to accelerate Janssen’s pharmaceutical pipeline from the lab to patients.
 Prior to this role, Jeremy managed global teams of attorneys and patent professionals dedicated to identifying, protecting and monetizing the intellectual property of J&J's Pharmaceutical and Consumer businesses.
 Previous to J&J, he worked as a Senior Counsel – Patents for Schering Plough, and in private practice in Washington, DC.
 Jeremy has a B.S. in Chemistry from Ithaca College, a M.S. in Chemistry from Bucknell University and a J.D. from Syracuse University College of Law.

 Panelist - Ferran Prat, Ph.D., J.D

 Ferran is Senior Vice President, Research Administration and Industry Relations for MD Anderson Cancer Center.
 Previously, he worked at Alere Inc., an international firm dedicated to developing health management services and solutions, including diagnostic tools and tests.
 At Alere, Ferran led a business turnaround and integrated three businesses in São Paulo and Belo Horizonte, Brazil.
 He also served as the head of the Oncology and Women’s Health Divisions in San Diego, where he was responsible for all pre-commercialization activities and post-launch product management.